 Create Windows records to allow our service to authenticate to your Windows hosts at scan time.
 Running authenticated scans gives you the most accurate results with fewer false positives.
 To create Windows records, go to Scans > Authentication and then go to New > Operating Systems > Windows.

-Use an account with administrator privileges (local administrator or Windows domain administrator) for the most accurate security assessment and recommended fixes for your system.
-This allows the scanning engine to collect information based on registry keys, administrative file shares (such as C$) and running services.
-Less than administrator privileges limits the scan to fewer checks and the results will not be as complete.
+Using an account with administrator privileges allows us to collect information based on registry keys, administrative file shares (such as C$) and running services.
+For VM/VMDR, it’s possible to use an account with less than administrator rights, however this limits scanning to fewer checks and scans will return less accurate, less complete results.

 If you're using a domain account, enter the domain name and select the domain type.